The Testosterone Curse (Part 1)

 Perhaps we should be thankful that this "biological imperative" is so insuppressible.
 As I've already indicated, it certainly offers us the most powerful imaginable defense against extinction.
 Yet I can't help but see it as predominantly a curse, for while it may assure our survival as a species, it also seriously interferes with males' ethical evolution.
 After all, how can a male's basic humanity toward the opposite sex not be hindered when the primitive message he's getting from his decidedly amoral sex hormones is that women are to be pursued not for their selves but for their bodies?

-How, that is, can males (especially those with high T-levels) learn to treat the opposite sex with kindness and consideration--with empathy and genuine appreciation, interest, and respect--when they're "fated" to regard them (however unconsciously, or "primally") as repositories for their sperm?
-Notwithstanding the fact that, biologically, women were expressly designed to alleviate a man's sexual tensions, it's still blatantly unfair for them to be perceived in such animalistic fashion.
-And, perhaps less obviously, it's also unfair that nature has designed males to perceive women this way-if not through their entire lifespan, at least throughout most of adolescence and young adulthood.
+How, that is, can males ( especially those with high T-levels) learn to treat the opposite sex with kindness and consideration—with empathy and genuine appreciation, interest, and respect—when they're "fated" to regard them (however unconsciously, or "primally") as repositories for their sperm?
+Notwithstanding the fact that, biologically, women have evolved to be attractive to males, it's still blatantly unfair for them to be perceived in such animalistic fashion.
+And, perhaps less obviously, it's also unfair that nature has designed males to perceive women this way—if not through their entire lifespan, at least throughout most of adolescence and young adulthood.

 Can males help it, for example, if looking at erotica or pornography so activates the pleasure circuits of their brain that returning to such stimuli repeatedly can for many of them be almost irresistible?
 Consider, for example, the statistics on how extraordinarily common it is for males to visit pornographic websites?
 And to actually abstain from getting oneself aroused in this way when the stimuli for doing so is readily available is much more difficult than, say, resisting a chocolate doughnut.

-Again, we must look at testosterone--the "ethics-free" chemical of desire--as at least the biological culprit of such an intimate crime (and, sad to say, it's not even considered a crime in some cultures).
-Regardless of how inhumane, or dehumanizing, rape may be, it yet can be seen as a byproduct of a hormone-generated lust that may exceed what some emotionally unbalanced boys or men have the capacity to control.
+Again, we must look at testosterone—the "ethics-free" chemical of desire—as at least the biological culprit of such an intimate crime (and, sad to say, it's not even considered a crime in some cultures).
+Regardless of how inhumane, or dehumanizing, rape may be, it yet can be seen as a byproduct of a hormone-generated lust.

 Note 1: Part 2 of this post moves beyond the present biological/evolutionary emphasis to focus more on the many unenviable traits associated with high-T males.